nicolas-t/Chocolat/readme.md

 #### Dependencies

-It excepts jQuery to work (either 1.x or 2.x): https://github.com/jquery/jquery
+It expects jQuery to work (either 1.x or 2.x): https://github.com/jquery/jquery

 #### Compatibility
 recent browsers such as :